 Where should you start?

-Here’s a look at the types of content experienced marketers are planning to focus on in 2018:
+Here’s a look at the types of content that’s highest in demand right now:

 Start with the resources you have.
 Create a strategy and commit to a high level of quality and a focused brand message.
 And then, keep growing your content strategy as you learn more about your customers, engage with them, and build the bridge between your brand and the people your business exists for.